Disc Covid ASB Scheme

-THE COVID ASB scheme supports police forces throughout England and Wales in enforcing covid-related social restrictions effectively and sensitively.
+THE DISC COVID ASB scheme supports police forces in enforcing Covid-related social restrictions effectively and sensitively.
 It enables each force to quickly, efficiently and consistently apply its own local policy, or a policy agreed and shared by other forces across England and Wales.

 The scheme is designed to support ‘policing by consent’ by enabling a ‘soft touch’ approach and providing robust privacy assurance and GDPR compliance.
 Data entered into the scheme will be used only for the purposes of the scheme itself, and will not be entered into or shared with any other database including other police databases.